Our Curriculum

 We supplement these with other ICT based tools such as iPad apps and Inspire resources.

 In the Early Years and KS1 we have an expectation that children read as often as possible with parents/family.
 Teachers support this with a range of guided reading prompts and ideas to promote reading for enjoyment at home.
-Homework in KS1 is topic based and is designed to extend their learning.
-Whilst in KS2, homework is a mixture of topic based and weekly spelling and comprehension practice.
+Homework in KS1 focusses specially on a range of spellings from the ELS Programme which consolidate their learning from that week’s teaching of sounds and the harder to read and spell words.

 Maths